Urban-Meteorology-Reading/UMEP-Workshop/source/SUEWS-1.rst

 **Prior to this**:

--  UMEP installed
+-  QGIS and UMEP should be installed on you computer
--  Introduction to GIS
+-  Completed the earlier activity `Introduction to GIS <

 **Meteorology Background**